JamesDuf/DiscEvolution/README.md

 A wrapper around the <mark>radial grid structure</mark> used in the code, which specifies key properties such as the cell edges, centres and sizes.

 #### Equation of State
 The equation of state (eos) module contains classes that handle the disc's temperature structure.
-They can be used to find the disc's temperature, pressure scale-height, sound speed, viscosity etc. The code currently includes two equations of state:
+They can be used to find the disc's <mark>temperature, pressure scale-height, sound speed, viscosity</mark> etc. The code currently includes two equations of state:

-- LocallyIsothermalEOS: A simple power law equation of state in which the sound speed is set by a power-law that does not evolve.
+- LocallyIsothermalEOS: A simple power law equation of state in which the sound speed is set by a <mark>power-law that does not evolve.</mark>
 - IrradiatedEOS: Sets the temperature by computing the local balance between heating by stellar radiation and viscous stress along with cooling, following Hueso & Guillot (2005).
 The cooling rates are require computing the optical depth, currently the Bell & Lin (1994) type opacity of Zhu, Nelson & Gammie (2012) (which assumes a constant dust-to-gas ratio) or dust opacity of Tazzari et al. (2016) is used

 #### Disc